admin

 Introducing Alien Buddha Zine #62

 The new Alien Buddha Zine #62 came out in May.
 How time has flown!
 I have three poems included, two of which have never seen the light of day.
 They are The Black Sun and Glow Worm Matariki.
-The third, Shallow Grave is one of my favourite poems and made its debut in an online journal.
-Somewhere back in the mists of time, Amphora published Our Own Mythologies.
-Shallow Grave featured in the Issue.
+The third, Shallow Grave is one of my favourite poems and made its debut in an online journal, Amphora.
+Somewhere back in the mists of time, Amphora published its third issue, Our Own Mythologies in which the poem featured.

 Here, it is born anew and correctly titled.
 I’m looking forward to reading the publication of Alien Buddha Zine #62!
-These poems formed part of a suite originally sent to AB Press.
-I had intended them to form part of a collection Where in the World is the Alien Buddha?
+This trio of poems was originally intended for a collection Where in the World is the Alien Buddha?
 The anthology selected one poet from every country.
-I threw my hat in the ring as I had not yet seen any represented from New Zealand.
+I threw my hat in the ring as I had not seen any represented from New Zealand.
+Not as yet.
 The editor came back to tell me another New Zealand poet had got there before me.
-His name was just not yet up in lights, but why not submit to ABZ#62 instead?
+His name was just not up in lights.
+But why not submit to ABZ#62 instead?
 So, I did.

 The First New Zealand Poet